Do you want to know how table tennis or ping pong should be played? Here you can find in brief the rules of table tennis.

 Playing doubles, the players take turns.
 The order of player and receiver is fixed from the start.
 After serving twice, the players of the team change places.
 The other player now becomes the receiver of the opponents serves and then, after two points, the server.

 After each game, the server and receiver switch places, in such a way that a server now has an other of the opponents players as a receiver.

 The complete rules cover a lot more pages.
 They are also adjusted almost annually.
-You can download the most recent complete rules of the NTTB.
-They are valid from 1 September 2018.
+Recently because of the Corona measures.
+You can download the most recent complete rules of the NTTB (in Dutch).
+They are valid from 1 September 2020.

 These rules are used for competition matches in the Netherlands.
 The changes mades to the previous version are indicated.
 They are based on the international rules of the ITTF, the International Table Tennis Federation.
 These you can find the Handbook of the ITTF.